neogcamp/build/build-logic/003_numbers.md

     Formula : `0.5 * m * v * v`

 1. Write a program to convert Fahrenheit to Celsius.
-For Celsius to Fahrenheit conversion use:
+For Fahrenheit to Celsius conversion use:
-   `T = 9*T/5 + 32`
+   `T = (T - 32) 9/5`
-   'T' is the temperature on the Celsius scale.
+   'T' is the temperature on the Fahrenheit scale.

     ```
     Input: 56